Interface SzConfig

 -

-// How to add data sources to an in-memory config try { // obtain the SzEnvironment (varies by application)
+// How to register data sources to an in-memory config try { // obtain the SzEnvironment (varies by application)

 SzEnvironment